vaskoGut/Learning/README.md

      Immer library helps to work, edit, mutate redux state directly.
 Below you can find reducer created with immer and without it:
      ![image](https://github.com/user-attachments/assets/37bd6b95-5a4c-45e0-bb8b-d75ac282e412)

+   10. ### #what-is-middleware
+     Middleware - is some extendsion between dispatching an action and reaching it to the reducer.
+Often middleware is used for logging, cach reporting, performance asynch tasks.